-The Draft 2025/26 IDP is tabled for adoption on the 31 March 2025 and will be advertised on the Municipal Website as well as on the Municipal Facebook page and will be submitted to Department Local Government and Provincial Treasury for comments/assessment.
-The LGMtech engagement will be held during May 2025 to discuss the assessed 2025/26 IDP and Budget with all relevant Government Departments.
+The Draft 2025/26 IDP was tabled for adoption on the 31 March 2025 and was advertised on the Municipal Website as well as on the Municipal Facebook page and was submitted to Department Local Government and Provincial Treasury for comments/assessment.
+The Strategic Integrated Management Engagement (SIME 2) was held on the 14 May 2025 to discuss the assessed 2025/26 IDP and Budget with all relevant Government Departments.